git933/git933/README.md

 - ### 191014 : Study and presentation of Anterior Cruciate Ligament(ACL) Rupture through dissection of pig knee joint

+  The location and function of the Cruciate Ligament were confirmed through the dissection of the pig knee joint.<br>
+  Furthermore, the symptoms and clinical diagnosis methods of the Anterior Cruciate Ligament rupture were investigated.<br>

   <center>
     <img src="[https://user-images.githubusercontent.com/51781415/167855278-14a7a7f3-4df7-4067-b4a1-d81688e36ade.png](https://user-images.githubusercontent.com/51781415/169266324-902e5630-4759-412b-ae55-9e0e2434e43f.png)" width="300" height="300"/>